pmcoder6105/pmcoder6105/README.md

 - you can reach me on my discord or email me!

 💪 Currently working on...
-- a barcode scanning algorithm that returns important nutritional information about the food!
+- a food barcode scanning algorithm that returns important nutritional information about the food!